metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 			to geometry identified by geometry features (i.e. datum points).
 There are some loads (e.g. acceleration and ambient-temperature) that do not require geometry features.
 			ValidateFEAAnalysisInputs was handling acceleration and ambient-temperature incorrectly.
-			This resulted in error messages such as ìFor a polygon load, there must at least three features (i.e. Datum Points)î.
+			This resulted in error messages such as ‚ÄúFor a polygon load, there must at least three features (i.e. Datum Points)‚Äù.
 This defect was corrected to support acceleration and ambient temperature loads correctly.